patelsoham/cs313E-Resources/README.md

 # cs313E-Resources
-Scripts, Assignments, etc. used for CS 313E Proctoring
+Scripts used for CS 313E Proctoring